Jananirajarao21/Naan-Mudhalvan-project-phase5/README.md

 The datas are all set for training and then moved to testing after testing the datas are plotted and the output is acquired after the output we have to evaluate the model ,various methods are mentioned in the file are used to evalutate the model.
-Thus the model is created.# Naan-Mudhalvan-project-phase5
+Thus the model is created.